Architecture#

 Messaging#

-In general, there is no constrained put on content that is being exchanged through channels.
+In general, there is no constraint on the content exchanged between things.
 However, in order to be post-processed and normalized, messages should be formatted using SenML.

 Unified IoT Platform#